 This cheaper style of lingual brace is best suited to patients with mild crookedness.
 For more complex orthodontic work, a custom-made brand will be more effective.

-How much do lingual braces cost?
+How much do lingual braces cost in the UK?

 Do also consider that you will need regular checkups during your lingual orthodontic treatment, so you must factor in the cost and time involved with each trip to your chosen clinic.

 When obtaining quotes, also check what level of aftercare is included in the price.
-This may or may not include follow-up visits and retainers, which are needed to keep your teeth in their new position.
+This may or may not include follow-up visits and teeth retainers, which are needed to keep your teeth in their new position.

-Aside from shopping around in your local area, there are other ways you may be able to save money on your braces.
+Aside from shopping around in your local area, there are other ways you may be able to save money on your lingual braces.

 Getting fitted with braces behind teeth